 I personally find this to be the most accurate test available.
 This will check for Candida in your colon or lower intestines.
 However, you need to make sure that your doctor orders a comprehensive stool test rather than the standard stool test.
 With the stool test, your stool is directly analyzed for levels of yeast.
 The lab can usually determine the species of yeast as well as which treatment will be effective.

 This test detects D-Arabinitol a waste product of Candida yeast overgrowth.
 An elevated test means an overgrowth of Candida.
 This test will determine if there is Candida in your upper gut or small intestines.

 Effectively treating Candida involves stopping the yeast overgrowth, restoring the friendly bacteria that usually keep them in check, and healing your gut so that Candida can no longer enter your bloodstream.
 I accomplish this with a three-wave attack in my simple and proven 30-day protocol for eliminating Candida.

-Do you want to make 2017 your best year yet?
 Are you ready to heal your gut, beat symptoms for good, and look and feel great?
-If so, my January Candida Control Challenge is perfect for you!
+If so, my Candida Control Program is perfect for you!

-You’ll get access to the exact Candida-fighting protocol that I use in my clinic, with all of the supplements, meal plans, and shopping lists for the full 30 days, plus 4 LIVE GROUP COACHING CALLS WITH ME!
+You’ll get access to the exact Candida-fighting protocol that I use in my clinic, with all of the supplements, meal plans, and shopping lists for a full 30 days.